Views expressed by the host on this program documented to be almost always 99.7% of the time right.

 Let me take a brief time out.

-We'll come back since it's open line Friday.
+We'll come back since it's Open Line Friday.

 Your phone calls are coming up, so stay where you are.

-Okay, it's open line Friday, and that means making tracks to the little blinking lights here on the phones.
+Okay, it's Open Line Friday, and that means making tracks to the little blinking lights here on the phones.

-You never know what lurks there.
+You never know what lurks there, particularly on Open Line Friday.

 So Naples, Florida, Bob, you're up.